 Conservation is a multifaceted process which stands delicately on the efforts of the Government, its people and the scientific understanding of the needs and requirements of the species in question.

-Wildlife SOS has been on the forefront of Sloth bear conservation for over 20 years.
-We have had the unique opportunity to study this elusive species at our rescue centres which provides a safe haven to over 200 rehabilitated dancing bears and those that have been rescued as orphans, or from conflict situations.
+Wildlife SOS has been at the forefront of Sloth bear conservation for over 20 years.
+We have had the unique opportunity to study this elusive species at our rescue centres which provide a safe haven to over 600 rehabilitated dancing bears and those that have been rescued as orphans, or from conflict situations.
 Our team of wildlife researchers and veterinary experts have published over 200 research papers, mainly focusing on the sloth bears in our facilities and from data collected from the wild.
 We have also been able to study wild sloth bears in the Karnataka, with the help of our bear biologists who have studied the biology, denning patterns and reproductive physiology of sloth bears using advanced scientific techniques.
 The team at Wildlife SOS work closely with bear experts from across the world and other international organizations that support bear conservation.
 With human-bear conflict becoming a common cause of distress among people across the country, we have recently also put forth a public awareness film called “Living with Sloth bears” to educate local communities living in sloth bear dominated regions about conflict mitigation and co-existence in India.

 Human-Bear conflicts occur in almost every continent that bears are found on.
 Understanding the cause of such conflicts, and finding deep rooted causes in each conflict situation can be a challenging task but not an impossible feat.
 With support from the local communities, the authorities in the area and the help of wildlife scientists, we aim to work towards effectively mitigating such conflict issues.